firegloves/Hexagonal-Sandwich-Recipes/README.md

 ## chapter-2 folder

 In this folder you can find the code resulting from the article [Hexagonal architecture in Rust: the domain](https://medium.com/@lucorset/hexagonal-architecture-in-rust-the-domain-24e9a9a6f2c4)

+## chapter-3 folder

+In this folder you can find the code resulting from the article [Hexagonal architecture in Rust: the use cases](https://medium.com/@lucorset/hexagonal-architecture-in-rust-the-use-cases-7d5a88bd0a4)